julien-muke/aws-cicd-devops-web-app/README.md

 ![4](https://github.com/julien-muke/aws-cicd-devops-web-app/assets/110755734/589744dc-3fed-4796-aa45-c09edfe77e71)

-## ➡️ Step 1 - Creating an Elastic Beanstalk environment
+## ➡️ Step 2 - Creating an Elastic Beanstalk environment

 An AWS Elastic Beanstalk environment is a collection of AWS resources running an application version.
 You can deploy multiple environments when you need to run multiple versions of an application.
 For example, you might have development, integration, and production environments.

 To launch an environment with a sample application (console):

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and in the Regions list, select your AWS Region.
-2. In the navigation pane, choose Applications, and then choose create application.
+2. In the navigation pane, choose Applications, and then choose create application, name your app `My-First-App`.

 ![Screenshot 2024-07-08 at 11 51 35](https://github.com/julien-muke/aws-cicd-devops-web-app/assets/110755734/bae0b96a-52c4-4270-9153-90848dec5fcb)